-Equally as notable was its average SAT score, listed at 1,446.
-In a recent Patch report about the high school's dismal sophomore assessment rankings, senior Brandon Hoffman lauded the Advanced Placement program at the school.
+Equally as notable was its average SAT score, listed at 1,446. about the high school's dismal sophomore assessment rankings, senior Brandon Hoffman lauded the Advanced Placement program at the school.

 "Because I'm in upper level classes, I think Owings Mills High does a fantastic job in preparing me for what I want to do after these four years," he said.